patgarcia/fib/README.md

 # fib
+Vanity one liners.
-Vanity one liner, fibonacci in position number.
+- Fibonacci in position number
+- __String__ sequence of fib nums up to a certain number
+- __Sum__ of fib up to a certain number

 ## Javascript one liners
 ```javascript